meghavarshini/meghavarshini.github.io/_talks/2024-Spring-2023-Fall-Workshops.md

 ---
 ### Workshops lead in Fall 2023 and Spring 2024

-Workshops include topics such as basic Python, building Recurrant Neural Networks, and using SpaCY for sentiment analysis and parsing.
+Workshops include topics such as basic Python, building Recurrent Neural Networks, and using SpaCY for sentiment analysis and parsing.

 #### Calendar
 | Date      | Title      | Topic Description     | Materials       |